 How do I move out and hand back keys?

 The lead tenant (or another nominated tenant) must make an appointment to go through the inventory and hand back all keys at the end of the tenancy.
-This appointment must be set for after (or at the time) the last tenant leaves the property, between the hours of 10.00 am and 3.00 pm, Monday to Friday only, any day up until and including the last day of the tenancy, giving at least a week's notice.
+This appointment must be set for after (or at the time) the last tenant leaves the property, between the hours of 10.00 am and 3.00 pm, Monday to Friday only, any day up until and including the last day of the tenancy, giving at least two weeks' notice.
 If you require an appointment on the last or penultimate day of the tenancy you should give at least a month's notice as these days are in high demand.
 If the last day of the tenancy is a Saturday or a Sunday we can accept appointments on that day.
 If your group fails to make an exit appointment then this will severely compromise your ability to contest any proposed dilapidations deductions.
 Any tenant returning keys individually must obtain a written receipt as proof that they have done so.

 What do I do about utility bills?